 The Downtown Commercial Center is the historic core of governmental, commercial, institutional, social and cultural activity.
 Transitions to adjacent neighborhoods are traditionally provided through alleyways or landscaping improvements rather than a change in use or density.
-The Downtown Commercial Center is restricted to the historic commercial core of Lawrence.
+The Downtown Commercial Center is restricted to the historic commercial core of Lawrence (Downtown Lawrence) and the area immediately north of the Kansas River (North Mass Development).
 The boundaries of Downtown Lawrence correspond with the boundaries outlined in the "Comprehensive Downtown Plan", and are described as: starting at the Kansas River, south along Kentucky Street to just south of Vermont Towers, then east to Vermont Street, south along Vermont Street to North Park Street, east along North Park Street to Rhode Island Street, north along Rhode Island Street to 11th Street, west along 11th Street to the alley east of New Hampshire Street, north along the New Hampshire Street alley to 9th Street, east on 9th Street to Rhode Island Street, then north on Rhode Island Street to the Kansas River.
+The boundaries of the North Mass Development are described as: starting from the intersection of the levee and North 2nd Street, then north along the levee to the centerline of Lyon Street, then east along the centerline of Lyon Street to the west right-of-way of the Union Pacific Railroad, then southeast along the west right-of-way of the Union Pacific Railroad to the centerline of North 2nd, then south

 The Downtown Commercial Center is the Regional Retail/Commercial/Office/Cultural Center for the community and is considered a destination driver that attracts and serves the area beyond that of the local community.
 The Downtown Commercial Center has an established development and architectural/urban design pattern.
 Unique among commercial centers in Lawrence, the Downtown Commercial Center combines a variety of land uses, including governmental, retail, office, public facilities, institutions, churches, and residential.
-Linear in design, the Downtown Commercial Center is focused along Massachusetts Street with New Hampshire and Vermont Streets serving as secondary activity areas.
+Linear in design, the Downtown Commercial Center is focused along Massachusetts Street with New Hampshire, and-Vermont Streets and the North Mass Development serving as secondary activity areas.
 General building patterns are urban.
 Mixed-use, multi-story buildings are the most common building form and parking is provided on-street and through community parking lots and parking structures.

 Building designs and public improvements are focused on providing a pedestrian-oriented commercial experience.
 Massachusetts Street has a distinct streetscape with sawtooth parking and a focus on first floor (pedestrian oriented) retail use.
-Vermont and New Hampshire Streets provide the major vehicular movement patterns and provide access to the majority of the community parking areas.
+Vermont, and New Hampshire and North 2nd-Streets provide the major vehicular movement patterns and provide access to the majority of the community parking areas.
 Alleyways, which provide service access, are one of the main character-defining elements that distinguish the Downtown Commercial Center from other commercial centers.
-To ensure there are a variety of commercial uses, the maximum footprint for an individual store is limited to approximately 25,000 gross square feet.
+To ensure there are a variety of commercial uses, the maximum footprint for an individual store is limited to approximately 25,000 gross square feet in Downtown Lawrence and 50,000 gross square feet in the North Mass Development area.
 One of the keys to the success of the Downtown Commercial Center is the ability to provide a wide range of leasable square footage that is both flexible and capable of being tailored to a specific use.
 Construction within the Downtown Commercial Center is regulated by a set of design guidelines administered through an Urban Conservation Overlay Zoning District.